 These efforts are making a difference.
 This spring, 98 driver licensing offices throughout Nebraska are distributing a new GDL informational card to teen drivers—and their parents—when teens apply for their learner’s permits.
 Bietz is also enlisting the help of state and local law enforcement, pediatricians, and insurance companies to reinforce the message that GDL saves lives.

 “In public health, you often don’t see the reward of your work for years,” she says.
-“But with the CoINN teen driver safety cohort, we’ve been able to get parents the information we know they need.
+“But with the CoIIN teen driver safety cohort, we’ve been able to get parents the information we know they need.
 It’s immediate gratification.”